Classical-to-quantum non-signalling boxes

-Thus for any $i$, if $\hU^i_A$ is one of the unitaries used in implementing the C-Q box, then $(\sigma^{2/n}_z)_A \hU^i_A$ is another one.
-The smallest set of $\hU^i_A$ which has this property is the one where $i=0..n-1$ and \beq \hU^i_A = (\sigma^{2i/n}_z)_A. \eeq Given this set, we can create the desired state by pairing together $a$ and $b$ as

-\beq (a-b) mod~n = x \cdot y\eeq which is a generalisation of the standard PR box that can be written also as $(a-b) mod~2=x\cdot y$.
+Since the unitaries $\hU^a_A$ and $\hU^b_B$ only apply phases, i.e. are powers of $\hSigma_z$ themselves, this implies \beq \hU^a_A = (\hSigma^{2/n}_z)_A \hU^b_A. \eeq i.e. for any $j$, if $\hU^j_A$ is one of the unitaries used in implementing the C-Q box, then $(\hSigma^{2/n}_z)_A \hU^j_A$ is another one.
+The smallest set of $\hU^j_A$ which has this property is the one where $j=0..n-1$ and \beq \hU^j_A = (\hSigma^{2j/n}_z)_A. \eeq Given this set, we can create the desired state by pairing together $a$ and $b$ as \beq (a-b) \bmod{n} = x \cdot y\eeq which is a generalisation of the standard PR box that can be written also as $(a-b) \bmod{2} =x\cdot y$.